asvd/jailed/README.md

 ##### In Node.js:

-- Jailed creates a subprocess;
+- A Node.js subprocess is created by the Jailed library;

 - the subprocess (down)loads the file containing an untrusted code as a string (or, in case of `DynamicPlugin`, uses a string containing